 This Crockpot beef on the bone stew recipe is a really lazy stew.
 I don’t even intend to cut potatoes or carrots.
 I’ve selected these Chanteney carrots that you can just chuck in as they are without even topping and tailing them.
 If you were really lazy you might buy a bag of ready chopped onion but honestly I think that’s taking things a tad far.

-I’ve been having a bone in beef moment lately – there’s another beef stew I’ll save for another day from my holidays in the Camargue and I finally twigged that it was the gelatinous ooziness from the bones that made the stew what it was.
+I’ve been having a beef bones moment lately – there’s another beef on the bone stew, “boeuf en daube”.
+I’ll save it for another day, from my holidays in the Camargue, but famously featured in Virginia Woolf’s “To The Lighthouse”.
+I finally twigged that it was the gelatinous ooziness, from the bones, that made the slow cooked beef stew what it was.
 I’m sorry if that’s too icky for any vegetarians out there but chances are the title of this post has put you off already.

 When beef on the bone was banned in the UK during the nineties, I had some in Florence with my Italian friends and they said “There’s no crazy cow here.”

-Simply toss the meat in some flour, heat some oil in a pan and brown off the pieces for extra flavour in your slow cooked stew.
-With casserole steak I have missed this step out but it does make the stew taste good and the flour coating helps thicken the stew gravy.
+Simply toss the oxtail beef bones in some flour, heat some oil in a pan and brown off the pieces for extra flavour in your slow cooked stew.
+When using casserole steak, I have missed this step out, but it does make the stew taste good and the flour coating helps thicken the stew gravy.

-And leave for 4-6 hours.
+And leave the slow cooker beef bones stew for 4-6 hours.
 Meanwhile we went and looked at some more bones.
-Dinosaur bones to be precise.
+Dinosaur bones to be precise!

 Ted has had a four week homework project researching dinosaurs so whilst the dinner was cooking we hopped on the tube to look at the “real thing”.

 I’m sure I don’t need to tell you that the joy of slow cooking is that cheaper cuts of meat requiring longer cooking times are perfectly suited to it.
-So this stew is perfect for those value stew packs or oxtail.
+So this stew is perfect for those value stew packs or oxtail beef bones.

 Another way to save money is taking your lunch to work but in winter, chances are you fancy something warm rather than sandwiches.